-The death of Washington in December 1799 sunk Americans into a collective culture of mourning, as the young nation united in grief and national pride.This traumatic event combined with European examples to lead to the advent of the neoclassical mourning picture, a distinctly American artistic style of symbolism and sentimentality grounded in the ideals of liberty and sacrifice.
+The death of Washington in December 1799 sunk Americans into a collective culture of mourning, as the young nation united in grief and national pride.This traumatic event combined with European examples to lead to the advent of the neoclassical mourning picture, a sentimental and distinctly American artistic style of symbolism grounded in the ideals of liberty and sacrifice.
 The lasting popularity of this antebellum style is evidenced in a profusion of tokens of mourning made by both professional jewelers and young students in female academies.
 In his 1859 travel memoir, Life and Liberty in America, Charles Mackay observed, “Mount Vernon, the home and tomb of George Washington, is the sacred spot of the North American continent whither pilgrims repair, and on passing whichever steam-boat solemnly tolls a bell and every passenger uncovers his head, in expression of the national reverence.”

 In a diary entry in 1810, Bascom reflected on the importance of Christian duty.At this time, Christian values became interwoven with ideals of liberty and patriotism in the minds of many Americans.
 In Eliza’s portrait, Bascom turned her subject’s torso slightly, to a three-quarter view, to clearly display her mourning miniature, and thus ensured that she was presented as a fashionable, patriotic, and virtuous New England girl who held the values of her generation close to her heart.

 Another popular and highly personal form of jewelry sometimes depicted in folk portraits was a miniature locket embellished with human hair (Fig. 4).
 A portrait by an unknown artist from the 1830s shows a woman wearing such a locket on a gold watch chain (Fig. 5).
 The sitter wears a blue satin dress with large puffed sleeves and lace trim, as was fashionable around 1830.
 Her curled hair is held in place by a pearl-set ribbon ferronnière, a type of band worn around the forehead.
-This fashion was reported in The New York Herald to have been seen in London and Paris, “… across the forehead, a very narrow band of velvet and a rose on each temple.
+This fashion was reported in the New York Herald to have been seen in London and Paris: “across the forehead, a very narrow band of velvet and a rose on each temple.
 A row of small pearls may be substituted for the velvet.”
 The sitter’s hairwork locket likely served to commemorate a deceased loved one.

 Hairwork miniatures served as mementos of the personal connections made between friends and loved ones.
 They kept memories accessible and part of everyday lives at a time when mourning was, as scholar Mary Louise Kete has noted, “the primary spiritual and social event in the American’s life.”In this tradition, Campbell advised, “Persons wishing to preserve and weave into lasting mementos the hair of a deceased father, mother, sister, brother, or child, can also enjoy the inexpressible advantage and satisfaction of knowing that the material of their own handiwork is the actual hair of the ‘loved and gone.’”

-Leaving St. Peter’s, we walked to see the manufactory of mosaic… The material used… is a composition of lead and glass and with colours; of this there are said to be eighteen thousand shades.
+Leaving St. Peter’s, we walked to see the manufactory of mosaic. . . .
+The material used . . . is a composition of lead and glass and with colours; of this there are said to be eighteen thousand shades.
 We walked through a long room, lined with cases in which this is arranged, to the workshops.
 Here we watched the progress of the mosaic manufacture for some time.

-Eliza’s gold watch hangs from a long chain made of tiny glass beads in a repeated pattern of solid and open work beading.
+Farrar’s gold watch hangs from a long chain made of tiny glass beads in a repeated pattern of solid and open-work beading.
 The sitter may well have made the chain herself.
 Beaded chains were a popular fad during the 1830s, as both a craft for young ladies and as fashionable jewelry.
 Inspired by the societal value of domesticity, girls and young women learned the art of beading on specially designed looms.Women exhibited their skill and creativity in these chains, as they did with samplers, quilts, and theorem paintings.
 Scholar Joyce Appleby has noted that a woman’s mastery of these domestic skills was valued as an element of refinement.

-In addition, a white metal engraved medal hangs from a ribbon around the girl’s neck, representing an affluent and literate young Black child proudly displaying her school medal and academic achievement.
+In addition, a white metal engraved school medal hangs from a ribbon around the girl’s neck, representing an affluent and literate young Black child proudly displaying her academic achievement.
 The tradition of awarding academic medals to white students became very popular during the Federal period and continued throughout the century.
 The New York State Board of Regents was the first board of education to organize in this country, and public schools were formed in New York as early as 1812.
 During the 1820s and 1830s, several female academies opened in the Tompkins County area of rural upstate New York, where this portrait was likely painted.
-Among these were Mrs. Phelps’ School for Young Ladies, Miss McDonald’s School for Young Ladies, and the Ithaca Female Seminary, which advertised in 1836 that primary classes would include “Reading Spelling, History, and Botany.”
+Among these were Mrs. Phelps’ School for Young Ladies, Miss McDonald’s School for Young Ladies, and the Ithaca Female Seminary, which advertised in 1836 that primary classes would include “Reading, Spelling, History, and Botany.”

 Few Black children were admitted to female seminaries or public schools during the 1850s, when separate schools for children of color were formed in cities and rural areas.
 Segregated Sunday schools were established as early as 1790, in the tradition of the Sunday school movement in England, which provided education to poor and working children on their one day off from work.
 From the 1810s to the 1860s, there were 110 Black Sunday schools in New York State.Many of these were organized by African Methodist Episcopal churches, which provided both academic and religious instruction.
 Literacy was the first priority at Sunday schools, where the children learned to read and recite Bible verses.

 A renewed interest in ancient styles was sparked by the archeological discovery of meticulously made gold artifacts outside of Rome in the early 1800s.
 Among the discoveries were delicate Etruscan gold jewels crafted with ancient techniques previously unknown to contemporary metalworkers.
 These objects inspired the Castellani family of master jewelers in Rome to attempt to replicate the ancient work as closely as possible.
-They created unique designs in a style they dubbed, “Italian Archeological Revival,” which incorporated antique-inspired ornament and metal work methods.
+They created unique designs in a style they dubbed “Italian archeological revival,” which incorporated antique-inspired ornament and metalwork methods.

 Although the stoic expressions of sitters in American folk portraits rarely betray emotion, details of personal ornaments depicted in these paintings reveal both private and public aspects of the sitters’ lives.
 The history of young America’s cultural and industrial development is reflected in these likenesses.
-The jewelry worn by the sitters gives us glimpses into their individual lives, reflecting their socio-economic status, their values and interests, and their sorrows and triumphs.
+The jewelry worn by the sitters gives us glimpses into their individual lives, reflecting their socioeconomic status, their values and interests, and their sorrows and triumphs.

 About the Author